 Marketing won’t help you.

 Paid ads, storewide sales and hosting free events are a luxury you don’t have.
 Until you take a laser focus on your customer, none of the rest of that matters.

 That’s why I asked my 6200 Facebook fans for their pet peeves of retail employees - mind you these are retailers themselves.
 That’s because until you value what customers say they value - you often are missing the bull’s eye of creating an exceptional experience.

-Review this list, then look at your training program.
+Review this list, then look at your retail sales training program.
 How are you committed to removing these obstacles to purchase?